Stochastic1017/Predicting-Gender/README.md

-# Predicting Sex Based on First Names
+# Predicting Gender Based on First Names

 ## Introduction ##
 This project is intended to explain and report the supervised machine